skip to main content

 Outline of the appeal process

-• Your appeal must be submitted to our office before 5:00 pm within 10 business days of the signed Charge Resolution letter.
-Note if you miss the deadline you will be responsible for completing all of the proposed sanctions.
+• Your appeal must be submitted via email to your assigned SRR staff employee before 5:00 pm within 10 business days of the signed Charge Resolution letter.

-• Our office will submit your appeal and corresponding case documents to the appellate.
-The appellate will have 30 calendar days to provide a written response; they may approve, deny, or modify the proposed sanction in question and their decision will be final.
+• Our office will submit your appeal and corresponding case information to the Appeal Official.
+The Appeal Official will have 20 business days to provide a written response; they may approve, deny, or modify the proposed sanction in question and their decision will be final.

-• Your appeal letter may only address the sanctions you disagree with and not the charges you have accepted responsibility for.
+• Your appeal letter may only address the sanctions you disagree with and not the charges for which you have accepted responsibility.

 Some tips on what to include in your appeal letter

-• It is an official letter, so be sure to use the proper business letter format.
-If you send your appeal via email, the format is slightly different.
+• It is an official letter, so be sure to use proper business letter format and thoroughly proofread your letter.

 • Try to avoid any anger or judgment in your writing.
-While you might be very upset about the issue, you do not want to convey this feeling in your letter.
+While you might be upset about the issue, you don’t want to convey this feeling in your letter.
 Be confident and persuasive, but not aggressive.
 Consider asking a friend to read through the letter to make sure the tone is appropriate.

 Detailed information can be found in Section IX: Appeal Procedures of the Handbook of Operating Procedures Section: STU 02-100, also included in our initial correspondence email.